SDGforskning/sdg-strings/README.md

 Python: Download the ipynb notebook to run on your own data.

 You are welcome to translate the strings into other database syntax or tools, or edit a version to fit your needs.
 We are interested in hearing about work that comes from these strings, so please consider sharing with us if you have used or adapted them!
-You are also welcome to contact is with feedback.
+You are also welcome to contact us with feedback.
 Our email can be found on the [project homepage](https://www.uib.no/en/ub/148804/sustainable-development-research-all-%E2%80%93-transparent-mapping-and-discovery-tool).

 ## How should I cite?